Posted on Aug 30, 2016 in Intellectual Property by Loretta Maxfield

 Whatever the outcome of the Corbyn CCTV investigation, the incident provides a strong reminder that the use of CCTV is to be considered thoroughly.
 Parties must ensure such use complies with the DPA and generally should not be disclosed into the public domain unless there is a clear justification for it.

 If you have any further queries regarding CCTV or data protection generally, please contact a member of our Compliance Team.

-Michaela Dougan is a Trainee Solicitor & Loretta Maxfield is a Solicitor, both in our specialist Intellectual Property, IT and Media team.
+Loretta Maxfield is a Solicitor in our specialist Intellectual Property, IT and Media team.
 We are always delighted to talk without obligation about whether we might meet your needs.
-Call Michaela or Loretta on 01382 229111, email firstname.lastname@example.org or contact a member of the Intellectual Property team.
+Contact Loretta on the details below.